0xt1m/notes/splunk.md

 Any search that returns statistical values can be viewed as a chart.

 **Most visualizations require result structure as tables with at least to columns.**
-The first columns provides the `x` axes values and the second column provides the `y`.
+The first columns provides the x-axis values and the second column provides the `y`.

 #### Transforming commands
 Order search results into a data table.
 They can be used for a statistical purposes.